-Water2Drink.com continues to be the top selling Multipure Independent Distributor year after year.
+Water2Drink.com continues to be the top selling Multipure Independent Builder year after year.
 We pride ourselves on delivering great customer service and helping you choose the right water filter to meet your particular needs.
-Please contact Water2Drink by telephone (855-398-6726) or email (Info@Water2Drink.com) with any questions you may have regarding Multipure products, and ask about our Best Price Guarantee.
+Please contact Water2Drink by telephone (855-398-6726) or email (Team@Water2Drink.com) with any questions you may have regarding Multipure products.

 Multipure Drinking Water Systems come with an unprecedented Lifetime Warranty on the system housing, which remains valid as long as the customer changes the filter cartridge at least annually.
 System accessories are warranted for one year to be free from defects.
 All Multipure water filters are provided with a 90-day money-back customer satisfaction guarantee.
 If, for any reason, a customer is not completely satisfied with the product, it may be returned for a full refund of the purchase price.

-You can always call Water2Drink for assistance at 855-398-6726 whenever you need it.
+You can always call Water2Drink for assistance at 855-398-6726 (Toll Free) whenever you need it.
 However, for product support and replacement parts, you should call Multipure Customer Service directly at 800-622-9206.
 A Multipure Customer Service Representative will discuss your concerns with you and make certain that you receive the assistance you require.
-If you choose to purchase your Multipure Drinking Water System from Water2Drink, you always will be regarded by Multipure as one of their valued customers and they are pleased to assist you.

 In an emergency, water that is deemed safe from bacterial contamination may be manually pumped through a Multipure Drinking Water System with a hand pump.
 In fact, Multipure offers for sale a suitable hand pump that may be used in just such an emergency, or when the water is turned off.
-Please contact Water2Drink Customer Service (855-398-6726) for more information about the emergency hand pump or to add one to your system order.
+Please contact Water2Drink Customer Service at 855-398-6726 (Toll Free) for more information about the emergency hand pump.

 The life of any water filter will vary in direct proportion to the amount of water used and the type and level of impurities in the water being processed.
 It is recommended that the Multipure replacement filter cartridge be replaced when any of the following occurs: (a) the product’s rated capacity is reached; (b) the flow rate diminishes; (c) the filter becomes saturated with bad tastes and odors; or (d) annually.
 The filters cannot be back flushed or rinsed and used again.
 Even if your filter cartridge still appears fresh and the flow rate remains high, according to EPA and state health department guidelines, filter cartridges should always be replaced at least once a year, regardless of rated capacity.
 Additionally, Multipure Drinking Water System housings are sold with a Lifetime Warranty, but the filter cartridge must be replaced at least once each year to maintain the warranty.